Below is a summary of our most frequently asked questions. If you can't find what you're looking for, please don't hesitate to get in touch.

 Do you see adults?

-We specialise in paediatric nutrition and support infants, children, teens and their families.
+No. We specialise in paediatric nutrition and supporting infants, children, teens and their families.

 Do I need a referral?